appseconnect/docs/_posts/API-Management/2018-10-17-faqs-api-management.md

 **11. How many Policy can I provide in a single API?**

-You can add, Multiple Policies in a single API.
+You can add Multiple Policies in a single API.

 **12. How many Domains can you add while configuring against CORS Policy?**